≡ Menu

 • With a solid track record for building a highly driven and engaged group of learners…

-When writing a cover letter for a new teaching position, it may be difficult to develop strong sentences to sell yourself when you lack concrete teaching experience.
+When writing a cover letter for a new teaching position, developing solid sentences to sell yourself may be difficult when you lack concrete teaching experience.

-Here are some examples of sentences you might include to help you make a strong letter.
+Here are some sentences you might include to help you make a strong letter.

 • I possess a calm attitude and a superb understanding of students’ needs.